- Published on

 Connect over SSH

-The Raspberry Pi will automatically connect to the Wifi network.
+The Raspberry Pi will automatically connect to the Wi-Fi network.
 From the host machine, try pinging the Pi for confirmation.

 Open your Terminal and run: